-Since the IRS has added security measures for filing 2015 Tax Returns to decrease tax fraud, your refund may be delayed in 2016.
-Starting this tax season, the IRS requires online tax websites to add identity verification steps to ensure that the taxpayer filing their return is exactly who they say they are (i.e. security questions/answers, stronger passwords, etc).
-As a result of these new security measures, the IRS may issue more refunds as paper check, even if taxpayers requested direct deposit.
+Since the IRS has added security measures for filing 2016 Tax Returns to decrease tax fraud, your refund may be delayed in 2017.
+The IRS requires online tax websites to add identity verification steps to ensure that the taxpayer filing their return is exactly who they say they are (i.e. security questions/answers, stronger passwords, etc).
+As a result of these new security measures, the IRS may issue more refunds as paper checks, even if taxpayers requested direct deposit.

-If you prepared and efiled your tax return on efile.com, and the amount of your direct deposit refund is lower than the refund calculated on your tax return, then your refund may have been adjusted, or offset, by the Treasury Offset Program (TOP).
+If you prepared and efiled your tax return on efile.com (or on any online tax site), and the amount of your direct deposit refund is lower than the refund calculated on your tax return, then your refund may have been adjusted, or offset, by the Treasury Offset Program (TOP).
 The Program is run by the Financial Management Services (FMS).
 Under TOP, various federal and state government agencies are authorized to seize outstanding federal or state debts from federal tax refunds.